CK Travels

 Taxi

-If you want to see as many Cameron Highlands attractions as possible in one day then there are a variety of companies that offer cheap group day tours for around 80 MYR per person.
-There are several ticket offices in Tanah Rata town so our tip is to stop by a few of them to pick up their brochures, and then compare the different itineraries before making a decision.
+If you want to see as many Cameron Highlands attractions as possible in one day then there are a variety of companies that offer cheap group day tours from around 85 MYR per person (£15 / $18.50 USD / 17 Euros).

 Top Cameron highlands attractions: the ultimate travel guide